A-Hopkins/autotank/README.md

 Autotank is a C++ project used to explore the use of robotics hardware and Gazebo simulation, with an emphasis on abstracting the application layer from the underlying simulator or hardware.
-The framework facilitates task management, state coordination, and inter-task communication through a message-passing system.
+The framework facilitates task management, state coordination, inter-task communication through a message-passing system, and a dedicated broker for pub/sub and message queuing for IPC.

 ---